Taylor Cummings: Early years

-Cummings studies finance in the Robert H. Smith School of Business at the University of Maryland in College Park, Maryland.
+Cummings studied finance in the Robert H. Smith School of Business at the University of Maryland in College Park, Maryland.

 College career

 In the fall of her senior year at McDonogh, Cummings committed to play for the University of Maryland's women's lacrosse team as the nation's top recruit.
 She plays the position of midfield.

 Freshman year (2013)

 In Cummings's freshman year she scored 43 goals and had 14 assists.
 She posted a team-high of 94 draw controls, registered 28 ground balls and caused 21 turnovers.

 Sophomore year (2014)

 Cummings won the Tewaaraton Trophy her sophomore year, becoming the youngest woman to win the award and earn the distinction as the most outstanding female collegiate lacrosse player.
 She started in all 24 games, posted a team-high of 128 draw controls and scored 63 goals.
 Cummings tied for second on the team in assists (24) and points (87).
 She also had 37 ground balls and 30 caused turnovers.
 Cummings scored a hat trick (3 goals) and had 1 assist in Maryland's National Championship win against Syracuse University on May 25, 2014.